Christians under Law? Is it necessary to keep all 613 commands of the Old Testament Law to be pleasing to God? Let's study that interesting question.

 Christians under Law more fully.

-We have given a Scriptural Answer to the question, Are Christians Under Law?
-Click Here to return to Gay Christian 101 Home Page.
+From, Are Christians Under Law?
+Return to Gay Christian 101 Home Page.